emersonloureiro/cwql/README.md

 # cwql

 SQL-like support on top of the CloudWatch SDK.
-This is pretty much a work in progress, so there's still limited support.

-## Why?
+Why that?
+Because...

 1. It's fun to write parsers and query processors
 2. Not a fan of the SDK for publishing and querying metrics